simplicateca/craft4-matrix-conditionals/README.md

 All `backgroundColor` fields inside any block type in any matrix

-### Matching Empty & Non-Empty fields
+### Matching Empty & Non-Empty values

 You can test whether or not a field is empty by using the special values `:empty:` and `:notempty:`.

-The following configurations will result in the same action:
+The following configurations will result in the same actions:

     ':empty:': {
-        'showOnUnequal': 'coverage',
+        showOnUnequal: 'coverage',
-        'hideOnEqual': 'coverage'
+        hideOnEqual: 'coverage'
     },
 ----
     ':notempty:': {
-	    'showOnEqual': 'coverage',
+	    showOnEqual: 'coverage',
-		'hideOnUnequal': 'coverage'
+        hideOnUnequal: 'coverage'
 	},

-### Actions On Value Match (or Not Match)
+### Actions on Value Match (or Not Match)

 Depending on how numerous and complicated your conditional rules are, you may need to list all possible values for a field, but maybe just the one you want to watch for.